“All hail to the Iron Horse, now and forever! Thro’ out all our broad country the truest and best.

 (Compiled with information from, “All Aboard for Yesterday!
 A Nostalgic History of Railroading in Maine” by J. Malcolm Butler)

 The existence of a local rail line connecting to the rest of the country was at least one of the major contributing factors to the H. C. Baxter & Brothers Canning Company locating their new facility in Hartland in 1913.
 Baxter would become one of Hartland’s largest commercial users of the rail line shipping millions of pounds of vegetable products via train from their plant located on Outer Pleasant Street.
-Baxter had a private connecting side rail which was 666′ long capable of holding 5 freight cars as seen below.
+Baxter had a private connecting side rail which was 666′ long capable of holding 5 freight cars.

 H. C. Baxter & Brothers Canning Company